Aerial Common Sensor

-The Lockheed Martin Aerial Common Sensor (ACS) platform was a reconnaissance aircraft airframe project for the United States Army (US Army) and United States Navy (US Navy).
+The Lockheed Martin Aerial Common Sensor (ACS) platform was a proposed reconnaissance aircraft airframe project for the United States Army (US Army) and United States Navy (US Navy).
 The aircraft would have been able to detect troop movements, intercept enemy communications and radar transmissions, and communicate with other aircraft.
 It would have had synthetic aperture radar, electro-optical and infrared detection instrumentation.
 The program was cancelled on January 12, 2006.

+Project proposals

 The Army intended to acquire 34 units, with a further 19 going to the Navy.
 The initial contract, awarded on August 3, 2004, was valued at $79 million, but total contract value through 2010 would have been $879 million.
 Beyond that, the total program cost was to reach $7 billion, with only 20–30% going to the platform vendor.
 The ACS would have replaced three existing Army and Navy platforms—the de Havilland Canada RC-7 ARL, Beechcraft RC-12, Beechcraft RU-21 Guardrail, and Lockheed EP-3E Aries II.
 Testing was to begin in 2006, and full-rate production would have begun in 2009.
 While the US Army was fully committed, the US Navy did not and may instead opt for a modified version of the P-8 Poseidon.

 The Lockheed Martin entry beat a consortium of Northrop Grumman and Gulfstream Aerospace, using the Gulfstream G450 platform.
 The competing entry attempted to play up nationalist sympathies, and give the impression of a security risk by using a Brazilian airframe, provided by EMBRAER, using their more affordable, reliable, and cost effective (the latter two being questioned) EMBRAER ERJ 145 platform — Gulfstream's airframe did have longer range and could fly at higher altitudes but the acquisition and operational costs (main requirements of DoD for ACS platform) of ERJ 145 were considered much more attractive.
 Both electronics packages were equivalent and had no major influence in this decision.
 It was later decided that the ERJ 145 would not suffice due to weight constraints, and thus, while Lockheed was to retain the system integrator role, the Army attempted to re-bid platform entry among several larger aircraft.

 EMBRAER were to produce the first five airframes in Brazil (based upon the commercial ERJ 145), while final assembly on following units would have taken place in Jacksonville, Florida, to satisfy Department of Defense workshare requirements.
-Electronics integration will be conducted by Lockheed Martin at an unannounced site.
+Electronics integration was to be conducted by Lockheed Martin at an unannounced site.